 - This bed is Certipur-US certified, which means it is built using trusted safety standards and is free of hazardous materials.

 - The product is available in five different colors, so you can choose the one that best fits your personal style.

 Futon Mattress Buying Considerations

-There are also great Japanese futons, which may be an entirely different and intriguing option for you to explore.
+If you’re looking for alternative beds, you may consider a Japanese-style futon which may be an entirely different and intriguing option for you to explore.

 Check Out Our Full Guide: Best Japanese Futon mattress

 While price is certainly an important consideration, don’t underestimate the style of the bed you’re looking for.
 If your couch will be front and center for guests, you’ll want it to match your home decor, but also function well for a good night’s rest.

 Even though coil-filled futon mattresses are usually regarded as particularly comfortable, some can be much likely to lose a lot of their shape as time passes.

 On the other hand, some memory foam futon beds can hold and maintain their shape for a substantially longer period.
 Additionally, the latter is sometimes considered better for futons that are commonly used as couches.

 Comfort is just about the most important thing that you’d want to look forward to when picking your futon mattress.
 Remember, though, that comfort is not just about sleeping well but also about sitting comfortably as well.
 This is not a regular bed – it’s a futon, so it has to serve a dual purpose.